KunalSharma7666/KunalSharma7666/README.md

 ## Hi! 👋

-I am Kunal Sharma, an undergrad student at IIIT Delhi enrolled in Computer Science & Design Branch.
-I am a dedicated problem solver with a passion for creating innovative solutions that drive progress and enhance user experience.
+My name is Kunal Sharma.
+I am a Computer Science and Design Undergraduate from IIIT Delhi and I am a technology enthusiast.
+I have a deep interest in Development.